Southwest Montanta Junior Golf Tour FAQ

-The SWMJGT was founded in 2008 and is owned by the Butte Junior Golf Foundation (“BJGF”), founded in 2006, which is an approved 501(c)(3) non-profit, tax-exempt public charity.
+The SWMJGT was launched in 2008 and is owned by the Butte Junior Golf Foundation (“BJGF”).
+Founded in 2006 by Bob & Donna Wengel, the BJGF is an approved 501(c)(3) non-profit, tax-exempt public charity.
 The BJGF’s purpose is to provide a vehicle in which to champion Junior Golf in Butte, Silver Bow and Southwest Montana by raising awareness of Golf through conducting fundraisers, golf tournaments, junior golf tours, clinics and camps.
 These activities will tout the importance of “Character Education” in which kids learn Respect, Courtesy, Responsibility and other core values.
 In the process, kids will learn golf etiquette, golf rules and a knowledge and respect for the game of Golf.

 How can I get involved with the Tour?

 The first step is to join the SWMJGT!
 It’s as easy as 1-2-3 to join:

 New Website User Registration:

 If you do not have a UserName and Password with SWMJGT.